arkadius/reliable-http-client/README.md

 # reliable-http-client

-Reliable Http Client using *RabbitMQ* as a proxy for HTTP calls.
-Providing persistent Akka FSM Actors (using akka-persistence) for recovery of subscriptions for responses.
+*Reliable Http Client* use *RabbitMQ* as a proxy for HTTP calls.
+It also provides persistent Akka FSM Actors (using *akka-persistence*) for recovery of subscriptions for responses.

 ## Idea